usnistgov/FIPS201/_FIPS201/system.md

 The relying system depends on an authorization data component that defines the privileges (authorizations) possessed by entities requesting to access a particular logical or physical resource.
-An example of this is an access control list (ACL) associated with a file on a computer system.
+An example of this is an Access Control List (ACL) associated with a file on a computer system.

 The physical and logical access control system grants or denies access to a particular resource and includes an identification and authentication (I&A) component as well as an authorization component.